cr-norris/karma-bird-house/_spaces/events.md

 title: Event
 order: 3
 description: >-
-  Our historic 1916 converted warehouse has a number of indoor and outdoor spaces for things like parties, weddings, conferences, lectures and pretty much anything else you can dream up.
+  Our historic converted warehouse has a number of indoor and outdoor spaces available for things like parties, weddings, conferences, lectures and pretty much anything else you can dream up.
 Not sure how to throw a party?
 We do, and we'd love to help.
 feature-image: